BarsMonster/MicroAsicVI/README.md

 ![](../../workflows/wokwi/badge.svg)
 Go to https://tinytapeout.com for instructions!

-# MicroAsicV
+# MicroAsicVI - Oscillators & TRNG

 This is TinyTapeout submission on Verilog.
 It implements 7 oscillators, and divides clock to allow external measurements via slow IO.
 As we only have access to Verilog, to ensure oscillators are not optimized away they use shift register data as second input.
 With physical chips at hand one will be able to compare practical results vs analog simulation at multiple temperatures / voltages.

+True random number generator is XOR of output of multiple ring oscillators, latched by clk_in.

 # In pinout:
 ```